Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance

-\textbf{6.
-Presuming that the VAD framework does capture essential meaning and that the three dimensions are orthogonal:}\\ As we have observed, Osgood \etal's EPA/VAD framework has become generally accepted as valid.
+As we have observed, Osgood \etal's~\cite{osgood1957a} EPA/VAD framework has become generally accepted as valid.
 However, modern, large-scale VAD evaluations of words and phrases have increasingly pointed toward the VAD framework being non-orthogonal.
 Leaving aside problematic sampling of words, the ANEW study~\cite{bradley1999a} found evidence that arousal was mildly positively correlated with the magnitude of valence.
-The near 14,000 lemma VAD study of Warriner \etal~\cite{warriner2013a} found correlations between the three VAD dimensions, the strongest being between valence and dominance with $r_{\Mvalence,\Mdominance}\simeq 0.72$ (Pearson's correlation), which prompted the authors to call into question the orthogonality of the VAD framework.
+The near 14,000 lemma VAD study of Warriner \etal~\cite{warriner2013a} found correlations between the three VAD dimensions, the strongest being between valence and dominance with $r_{\Mvalence,\Mdominance} \simeq 0.72$ (Pearson's correlation), which prompted the authors to call into question the orthogonality of the VAD framework.

 Most recently, using best-worst scaling for the NRC VAD lexicon, Mohammad~\cite{mohammad2018b} found a somewhat weaker correlation of $r_{\Mvalence,\Mdominance}\simeq 0.49$, and then asserted that valence and dominance were only ``slightly correlated'', a view with which we do not agree.
-In reference to the valence-dominance correlation in the Warriner \etal\ study, Mohammad stated: \begin{quotation} ``Given that the split-half reliability score for their dominance annotations is only 0.77, the high V–D correlations raises the suspicion whether annotators sufficiently understood the difference between dominance and valence.'' \end{quotation} So the suggestion here is that the problem is not that the VAD framework is not orthogonal, but that participants failed to grasp the definitions of dimensions.
+In reference to the valence-dominance correlation in the Warriner \etal\ study~\cite{warriner2013a}, Mohammad stated: \begin{quote} ``Given that the split-half reliability score for their dominance annotations is only 0.77, the high V–D correlations raises the suspicion whether annotators sufficiently understood the difference between dominance and valence.'' \end{quote} So the suggestion here is that the problem is not that the VAD framework is not orthogonal, but that participants failed to grasp the definitions of dimensions.

 Our position, per problem 5 above, is that imposing VAD dimensions experimentally through end-point descriptors is a difficult task and that factor analysis is always required.
 And in challenging the VAD framework, we will show that these observed correlations are real and understandable, and ultimately lead to a revised framework we will identify to be power-danger-structure (PDS).